tianxiaowen/CHIM/README.md

 # CHIM
-R package for snalysis of CHIM studies
+R package for analysis of CHIM studies